Leapfrog

-Leapfrog is a children's game in which players vault over each other's stooped backs.
+Leapfrog is a children's game of physical movement of the body in which players vault over each other's stooped backs.
+The term has also become a verb describing any situation in which a person or entity at the rear of a line advances directly to the front.

 History

 Games of this sort have been called by this name since at least the late sixteenth century.